atbaker/anti-voicemail-legacy/README.md

     - Automatically configure callbacks to ease setup
     - Add note about how callback URLs are already set up
     - Put a Gather in before non-mobile numbers are allowed to leave a voicemail
+    - Refactor into smaller apps
+    - Prevent config image abuse - make sure that it's coming from the Mailbox number if it exists